epheo/shaddock/README.rst

 You can check:
 - A container status
-- If a container listen or don't listen on a port (tcp or udp)
+- If a container listen on a port (tcp or udp)
-- The value returned by a http get
+- The return of a http GET

 You can also specify the number of retry and the time to wait before 2 checks.

 .. code:: yaml